 28. Can you help me negotiate on rates and fees?

 Yes, Touch Financial consultants can help you to secure market competitive rates.
-We recommend that any quotes you receive are discussed with us especially if you are considering multi quotes and seeking assistance in comparing them.
+We recommend that any quotes you receive are discussed with us especially if you are considering multiple quotes and seeking assistance in comparing them.

 29. Are there hidden costs from the lenders?